huntse/uncarved/content/articles/perl_patterns.md

 +++
 title = "Patterns in Perl"
-aliases = [ "/articles/perl_patterns" ]
-last_modified = "2006-04-21T14:51:31Z"
+description = "An article I wrote for the Perl Journal a long time ago" aliases = [ "/articles/perl_patterns" ] last_modified = "2006-04-21T14:51:31Z"
 +++
-# Patterns in Perl

-## An article I wrote for the Perl Journal a long time ago

 ...about how to use iterators and some other simple design patterns in perl.
 The idea of iterator chains is still interesting to me, although